OleVik/grav-plugin-presentation/README.md

 # Presentation Plugin

-The **Presentation** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav), and provides a simple way of creating fullscreen slideshows that can be navigated vertically and horizontally, using the [Reveal.js](https://github.com/hakimel/reveal.js/)-library.
+The **Presentation** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav), and provides a simple way of creating fullscreen slideshows that can be navigated two-dimensionally, using the [Reveal.js](https://github.com/hakimel/reveal.js/)-library.

 At its core the plugin facilitates efficient handling of content for use with the library.
 You can utilize Reveal.js however you want through custom initialization, and still leverage the plugin's content-handling.

 ## CURRENTLY A WORK IN PROGRESS

+## Features

+- Presentations through two-dimensional slideshows
+- Responsive, multi-device capable styling
+- Granular control over presentation and slides
+  - Cascading-styles and options with Shortcodes and the Admin-plugin
+- Portable content: Everything is contained in Markdown, including settings
+- Flexible, ambigious, recursive Page-structure
+- Extendable through your own theme or plugin
+- Print-friendly presentations, with or without notes or in text-only mode
+- Presenter-mode: A modern, powerful, easy-to-use alternative to PowerPoint
+  - Include notes with your presentation
+  - Synchronize Presenter-mode and the Presentation locally or remotely

 ## Installation